Embedded System Design: Challenges of Hardware and Software Development

 Devices that perform simple actions can function with the so-called bare-metal firmware that doesn’t require an operating system.
 However, electronics with complicated functions do need an OS.

 Here developers have many options: Embedded Linux, Android, Windows IoT, RTEMS, and more.
+Real-time operating systems are also commonly used to manage task scheduling and ensure timely responses in time-critical embedded systems.
 The choice is determined by several factors:

 - project goal;